nguyer/bedrock-server/README.md

 This Docker image will download the Bedrock Server app and set it up, along with its dependencies.

 ## Usage
+### New installation
-1. Prepare your data folder:
+1. Prepare the persistent volumes:
-    1. Copy the data folder to some place where docker can use it as mounts (or create all the content manually).
+    1. Create a volume for the configurations:<br/>
+        `docker volume create --name "bedrock-config"`
+    2. Create a volume for the worlds:<br/>
+        `docker volume create --name "bedrock-worlds"`
+2. Configure the server:
-    2. Configure the `server.properties` to your likings.
+    1. Configure the `server.properties` to your likings.
-    3. Configure the `whitelist.json` in case you have set `white-list=true` in the above step.
-There is an example in the provided file.
-Just fill in the name and add more entries if wanted.
-The `xuid` is optional and will automatically be added as soon as a matching player connects.
-Here's also an example of the `whitelist.json` file:
+    2. Configure the `whitelist.json` in case you have set `white-list=true` in the above step.
+Note: The `xuid` is optional and will automatically be added as soon as a matching player connects.
+Here's an example of a `whitelist.json` file:
         ```json
         [
             {